Royal Icing Recipes (update 4/23/19)

 - To keep cookies crisp, store iced cookies in an air tight container with parchment paper between them or in individual, air-tight bags.

 - Check to make sure there is no condensation in your container or bag when storing iced cookies in the refrigerator.

-- Work in an air conditioned environment.
-Avoid making Royal Icing or frosting cookies with it when the humidity in your environment is high.
+- If possible, work in an air conditioned environment.
+Avoid making Royal Icing or frosting cookies with it when the humidity in your environment is high or not controlled.
 Check your atmosphere on a digital humidity monitor.
 Even heated rooms can suffer from high humidity, especially a kitchen.

 - Under normal to low humidity days, iced cookies can be left out for a few days, during which period the icing becomes harder.
 On high humidity days, if the cookies are left out, you will lose the cookies’ crispness and possibly destroy your work.

 - Pictorial article by SemiSweet (Mike Tamplin), SemiSweetDesigns.com